Scott Milanovich

-Scott Stewart Milanovich (born January 25, 1973) is an American football coach and former quarterback who is the quarterbacks coach for the Indianapolis Colts of the National Football League (NFL).
-He previously served as the head coach of the Edmonton Football Team of the Canadian Football League (CFL) in 2020, the quarterbacks coach for the Jacksonville Jaguars from 2017 to 2019 and the head coach of Toronto Argonauts from 2012 to 2016.
-Milanovich also served as an assistant coach for the Montreal Alouettes, Cologne Centurions and Rhein Fire.
+Scott Stewart Milanovich (born January 25, 1973) is an American professional football coach and former player who is the head coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was also the head coach of the Toronto Argonauts and Edmonton Football Team of the CFL.
+Milanovich has also held positional coaching roles in the NFL Europe and the National Football League (NFL).

-Milanovich's playing career lasted from 1996 to 2003 as a quarterback in the NFL for the Tampa Bay Buccaneers, in NFL Europe for the Berlin Thunder, in the XFL for the Los Angeles Xtreme, in the Arena Football League for the Tampa Bay Storm, and in the CFL for the Calgary Stampeders.
-Milanovich played college football at Maryland.
+Milanovich's playing career lasted from 1996 to 2003 as a quarterback in the NFL for the Tampa Bay Buccaneers and Cleveland Browns, in NFL Europe for the Berlin Thunder, in the XFL for the Los Angeles Xtreme, in the Arena Football League for the Tampa Bay Storm, and in the CFL for the Calgary Stampeders.
+Milanovich played college football for the Maryland Terrapins.

 Early life

 Milanovich played high school football at Butler Senior High School in Butler, Pennsylvania.

 Playing career

 College

 Milanovich attended the University of Maryland, where he played college football as a quarterback and punter.
 Milanovich played as a true freshman, backing up John Kaleo and recording 1 touchdown and 1 interception across 11 games.
 Milanovich started to begin his sophomore year, where he recorded 26 touchdowns and 18 interceptions, in addition to three rushing touchdowns.
 He also led the ACC that season in passing attempts, completions, yards, and interceptions.
 As a junior, Milanovich recorded 20 touchdowns to 9 interceptions, leading the NCAA that season in completion percentage (68.8), leading the ACC again in completions and for the first time in touchdowns.
 Prior to the 1995 season, Milanovich and four other Maryland players received suspensions for betting on college football and basketball games.
 Milanovich received an eight-game suspension (later reduced to four) during his senior year for having bet between $25 and $50 on a total of six games.
 The bets had no impact on the outcome of the games.
 Milanovich struggled upon his return, throwing for two touchdowns and seven interceptions, though his senior season was the only one in which Maryland had a winning record.
-Despite his senior struggles, Milanovich still holds several career passing records for Maryland, including attempts, completions, yards, completion percentage, and touchdowns (he is tied with Dick Shiner for career interceptions).
+Despite his senior struggles, Milanovich held several career passing records for Maryland, including attempts, completions, yards, completion percentage, and touchdowns.

 Milanovich was named the MVP for the Blue squad in the Blue-Gray Classic, and completed 9 of 20 pass attempts for 175 yards and two touchdowns.